ThatTilux/CCT-Harmonics-Optimizer/README.md

 The optimizer requires a JSON file of a CCT magnet, created by the [RAT-GUI software](https://rat-gui.com/index.html) or [RAT Library](https://rat-gui.com/library.html).
 Ensure that the JSON file meets the following criteria:

 - The JSON file should contain a harmonics calculation in the calculation tree.
 The optimizer will use the first harmonics calculation found in the tree.
+    - The harmonics calculation's axis should span across the entire length of the magnet (or more).
+The optimizers will truncate the calculation's data to only consider the length of the magnet where applicable.
 - The JSON file should contain a mesh calculation in the calculation tree.
 The optimizer will use the first mesh calculation found.

 - The JSON file should include custom CCT harmonics for all harmonics B1 to B10 (except for the main harmonic, e.g., B2 for a quadrupole) in the model tree.
 These harmonics will be optimized by the software.